garbados/trans101/readme.md

 ## Development

-To build Trans101 locally, for testing or otherwise, do this:
+To build Trans101 locally, for testing or otherwise, You'll need Node.js, Bower, and Grunt installed.
+Once you have those, do this:

     git clone git@github.com:garbados/trans101.git
     cd trans101
     npm install && bower install
     grunt serve

-Then visit <http://localhost:3000> and you should see Trans101!
+Then visit <http://localhost:8000> and you should see Trans101!

-While the `grunt serve` task is still running, any changes you make will cause the site to rebuild, so <http://localhost:3000> will always reflect your latest changes.
+While the `grunt serve` task is still running, any changes you make will cause the site to rebuild, so <http://localhost:8000> will always reflect your latest changes.

 ## License